World War 2 Casualties

-As time moves on, and previously closed records become released the full toll of World War 2 on the civilian populations has become better recognized.
-Specifically, the fall of Communism and the opening of records in the former Soviet Union, Yugoslavia, and other countries have helped modern historians make a better accounting of the number of civilian casualties suffered during World War 2.
+As time moves on and previously closed records become released, the total toll of World War 2 on the civilian populations has become better recognized.
+Specifically, the fall of Communism and the opening of records in the former Soviet Union, Yugoslavia, and other countries have helped modern historians better understand the number of civilian casualties suffered during World War 2.
 The totals below should be treated as approximate figures.

 World War 2 Casualties Video